jasongief/CPSP/README.md

 #### This repository introduces a newly collected large-scale dataset VGGSound-AVEL100k for audio-visual event localization task and contains some baseline methods for localization and video parsing tasks.
 It assembles the [AVEL](https://github.com/YapengTian/AVE-ECCV18), [AVSDN](https://arxiv.org/pdf/1902.07473.pdf), [CMRAN](https://github.com/FloretCat/CMRAN), [PSP](https://github.com/jasongief/PSP_CVPR_2021), and implements the CPSP and SSPSP methods.

+#### [Update 2022.11.21] The CPSP method is extended from our previous work PSP and finally accepted to TPAMI, please refer to the arxiv paper for more details: [https://arxiv.org/pdf/2211.09980.pdf](https://arxiv.org/pdf/2211.09980.pdf)

 -----

 ### VGGSound-AVEL100k: A large-scale dataset for audio-visual event localization